 Storing and Freezing Chocolate Fudge Cake

-- Freezing the Cake: Wrap portions of the cooled cake tightly in plastic wrap and aluminum foil before freezing to prevent freezer burn.
-You can freeze whole cakes or individual slices.
+- Freezing: Wrap pieces in plastic and foil to avoid freezer burn.
+You can freeze the whole cake or slices.

 Common Mistakes to Avoid